 Bigin by Zoho CRM and Pipedrive are known for their simplicity, with visual pipelines and easy onboarding.
 HubSpot Sales Hub also stands out for its user-friendly design.

 Bigin by Zoho CRM and Pipedrive are ideal for small businesses thanks to affordability and straightforward pipelines.
-Thryv appeals to SMBs with all-in-one scheduling and payment tools.
+HighLevel appeals to SMBs that want CRM, scheduling, and communication bundled into one all-in-one platform.

 HubSpot Sales Hub and ActiveCampaign offer startups strong automation and email tools at accessible entry points.
-ClickUp is popular for combining CRM with project management.
+Monday CRM is popular for combining CRM with project and workflow management.

 Steep learning curves, overwhelming feature sets, and change management are typical hurdles.
 Data accuracy also needs vigilance—periodic cleanup avoids duplicates and outdated entries.